Christopher Kippenberger: Studio Kippenberger

 Studio Kippenberger is the production arm of Chris Kippenberger’s practice.
 Headed by Kippenberger, the studio has worked with Bugatti, Porsche, Rolls-Royce, Mercedes-Benz, BMW, Vimeo, and Intel in recent years.
 In addition to production, Studio Kippenberger provides marketing services.

 Studio Kippenberger's productions range from client-oriented shorts to the documentary portraits Isle of Man TT and Kart Kids.
 Isle of Man TT is a profile of the annual motorcycle race of the same name and its participants.
 In interviews with the event's racers and their teams, the film explores the circuit's appeal in spite of its deadly reputation.
 Isle of Man TT was an official selection of the 2015 London Motor Film Festival.
 Kippenberger's film Kart Kids is a look into the world of youth karting.
 Profiling a selection of adolescent racers for over ten years, Kart Kids focuses the sport's high-stakes nature.
+In 2018 Kippenberger published How A Rolls-Royce Fucks with Your Brain, centered on what he dubbed the "post-luxury consumer."